informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 #### Heurisistics

-If the annotation is missing from the table and the schema, client MAY apply a set of heuristics.
-Currently, chaise will apply some heursitscs only in `detailed` context (record app) which you can find more information about it [in here](export.md#how-ermrestjs-interperts-it).
+If the annotation is missing from the table, schema and catalog, client MAY apply a set of heuristics.
+Currently, chaise will apply some heursitscs only in `detailed` context (record app) which you can find more information about it [in here](export.md#default-bdbag-template).

 ### Tag: 2016 Export (_Deprecated_)